Keywords Understanding Lite

 What are the next best moves?

-Competitor analysis shows AI-driven conversational tools are the primary differentiator for rivals like Learn French +
+Competitor analysis shows AI-driven pronunciation analysis is the primary differentiator for new entrants.

-Trade-off: Pause the development of additional static vocabulary sets — AI feedback has higher retention potential.
+Trade-off: Pause the development of new static vocabulary sets — AI feedback has higher retention potential.

 A counter-intuitive read